margheRita.Rmd

 ## core_enrichment

-A plot for the pathways analysis generated with ORA can be generated using the following function:
+A plot for the results of ORA can be generated using the following function:

 barplot_ora(pa_res, p = "p.adjust", filename = "pathway_analysis_ora")